Shrutii2306/coCode/README.md

 5. Project creation and joining sessions

 Tech Stack
-Frontend:
+1. Frontend:
+    a.
 React.js for building the user interface
+    b.
 Socket.io for real-time communication
     CodeMirror or Monaco Editor for the code editor
-Backend:
+3. Backend:
         Node.js and Express for API development
         Socket.io for WebSocket communication
-        MongoDB for user data and project storage Other Tools:
+        MongoDB for user data and project storage
+4. Other Tools:
         JWT for authentication
         bcrypt.js for password hashing